-WWE News: When Offered A New Contract, Former Champion Said ‘I F**cking Hate It Here’
+WWE News: When Offered A New Contract, Former Champion Said ‘I F*cking Hate It Here’

 It came to a point where being in WWE was no longer rewarding to him, and he wanted to do something else with his career.
 He let them know that his journey with the company was over and that his time in professional wrestling was going to continue elsewhere.

 Whether he goes by the name of Stu Bennett, Wade Barrett, Bad News Barrett, or something else, he is an exceptional wrestling talent.
 His time in WWE started with a bang as the Nexus provided one of the most memorable storylines in wrestling history.
-Unfortunately, his creative direction wasn’t going the way he wanted, which led to him allowing his contract to expire so he could take his career in a direction which suited him better.
+Unfortunately, his creative direction wasn’t going the way he wanted, which led to him allowing his WWE contract to expire so he could take his career in a direction that suited him better.